-Anne Boleyn grew up in the family home of Hever Castle, the daughter of a courtier and diplomat.
+Anne Boleyn grew up in the family home of Hever Castle

+as the daughter of a courtier and diplomat.
 Her father, Sir Thomas

 Boleyn, was ambitious for her future.
-When Anne was twelve she left to
+When Anne was twelve she left

-became a lady in waiting to Queen Catherine.
+she became a lady-in-waiting to Queen Catherine.
 Although not a noted

 beauty, Anne was chic and an expert in intrigue and seduction.
 She

 encouraged Henry's attentions, while refusing to become his mistress.

 She knew her sister Mary had surrendered quickly, and been discarded

 During 1526, with Henry driven wild by her on/off